Denmark–Sweden relations: Scanian War

-The Scanian War was a part of the Northern Wars involving the union of Denmark–Norway, Brandenburg and Sweden.
+The Scanian War (1675 to 1679) was a part of the Northern Wars involving the union of Denmark–Norway, Brandenburg and Sweden.
 It was fought mainly on Scanian soil, in the former Danish provinces along the border with Sweden and in Northern Germany.
 While the latter battles are regarded a theater of the Scanian war in English, Danish and Swedish historiography, they are seen as a separate war in German historiography, called the Swedish-Brandenburgian War.

 The war was prompted by the Swedish involvement in the Franco-Dutch War.
 Sweden had allied with France against several European countries.
 The United Provinces, under attack by France, sought support from Denmark–Norway.
 After some hesitation, King Christian V started the invasion of the Scania (Skåneland) in 1675, while the Swedish were occupied with a war against Brandenburg.
 The invasion of Scania was combined with a simultaneous Norwegian front called the Gyldenløve Wae, forcing the defending Swedes to fight a two-front war in addition to their entanglements in the Holy Roman Empire.